wainetam/sn-phonegap/README.md

 The PhoneGap CLI provides a command line interface for creating PhoneGap apps as an alternative to using the PhoneGap Desktop App for those who prefer working at the command line.
 The PhoneGap CLI has additional features over the PhoneGap Desktop for building, running, and packaging your PhoneGap applications on multiple platforms.
 If you're comfortable using a CLI this option may be best going forward.

 ### Quick Start
-To download and install CLI:
+To download and install the PhoneGap CLI:
 ```sh
 # OS X / Linux
 $ sudo npm install -g phonegap@latest